-A study of ecclesiology and eschatology.
+A study of Christology, soteriology, pneumatology, ecclesiology, and eschatology.

 THE505 DISPENSATIONALISM

 A study of the specific system known as dispensationalism with special attention given to its historical development, principles of interpretation, and relationship to the covenants and eschatology.
 Specific dispensations are distinguished, along with contemporary problems surrounding this approach to interpretation.